Cyberninja30/SI_MetaCrafters/README.md

 Getting Started

-Installation
+# Installation

-You can download the program on your local server and run it using your preferred IDE and make sure you have the right extensions and compilers installed for the required language.
+You can download the program on your local server and run it using your preferred IDE and make sure you have the right extensions and compilers installed for the required language

-Author
+# Author

 Moinak Niyogi